lilinmail0523/Image-Stitching/README.md

 The results of direct connection.
 </p>

 2. Alpha blending: The overlapping region was set as the windows of blending.
-The weight was defined as the ratio of distance to the images, and the one that is closer to the images had the larger weight.
-The result showed that the visible seams were less than direct blending, but the results accompanied the blurred which is called ghost effects in the overlapping region.
+The weight was defined as the ratio of distance to the images, and the one that was closer to the images had the larger weight.
+The results showed that the visible seams were less than direct blending, but the results accompanied the blurred called ghost effects in the overlapping region.

 <p align="center">
 <img src="https://github.com/lilinmail0523/Image-Stitching/blob/main/results/dennyAlphablending.png" width="50%" height="50%" />